aidenwallis/aiden_fivem_auth/README.md

 This is my first time messing with FiveM, I'm using this project as a way to understand the underlying APIs better.

+## Convars

+### `aiden_fivem_auth_internal_addr`

+Set this convar to point the FiveM scripts to your running instance of the Go server, by default, you should set this to `http://localhost:3341`. **Do not include a trailing slash.**

+## Exports

+This resource provides two [exports](https://docs.fivem.net/docs/scripting-manual/runtimes/lua/#using-exports) that you may use to invoke functions from within the resource.

+### `getSessionToken`

+Returns the current session token, if there is none, it will return an empty string.

+### `forceSessionRefresh`

+You should use this to force a reload of the session token, if for some reason the one you have becomes invalid before the expiry. **You should never need to do this, the resource manages token refreshing for you!**

 ## Dependencies

 You will need to know how to setup HTTP servers, use firewalls, and setup a relational database.
 If you're not confident with these things, you probably shouldn't use this project.